eldorplus/react-hello-world/README.md

  - [babel](https://babeljs.io/) (to use newer javascript coding syntax and coding styles)

     npm init
-    npm install babel-core babel-loader babel-preset-es2015 babel-preset-react webpack --save-dev
+    npm install babel-core babel-loader babel-preset-es2015 babel-preset-react webpack webpack-dev-server --save-dev

+Let's create a `.babelrc` file so babel-knows how to parse our files, this is different than what we have in our `webpack.config.js` file.

+    {
+     "presets": [ "es2015", "react" ]
+    }

-With the project initialized and `webpack` installed create the project `src` and `static` directories:
+With the project initialized and `webpack` installed, create the project `src/` and `static/` directories:

     mkdir src static

-Inside of `src/` we will place all of our project code and inside of `static/` we will place our index.html file and webpack will generate `bundle.js` in `static`.
+Inside of `src/` we will place all of our project code and inside of `static/` we will place our `index.html` file and `webpack` will generate `bundle.js` in `static`.

 Let's create a `index.html` file in `static/` directory with these contents: